 Switch contains "Reset" button through which you can manually reboot or reload to factory default settings.

-- ✓ If press "Reset" button for more than 2 seconds, the Switch will be rebooted - ✓ If press "Reset" button for more than 5 seconds, the Switch will be reloaded to factory default setting
+- ✓ Press the "Reset" button for more than 2 seconds to reboot the switch. - ✓ Press the "Reset" button for more than 5 seconds to reload the factory default settings to the switch.